Skip to Content

 green chalk on sidewalk

-Chalkdust is a powder substance that can come from chalk either scribed on a board, sidewalk, or wherever else.
-Chalkdust can be made anywhere and it varies in consistency and size depending on what type of chalk was used to make the dust.
+Chalkdust is a powder substance that can come from chalk either scribed on a board, sidewalk or wherever else.
+Chalkdust can be made anywhere and varies in consistency and size depending on the type of chalk used to make the dust.
 Large and thick sticks create more dust.

 See Related: Best Eco-Friendly Glitter Alternatives